QuantEcon/lecture-datascience.myst/src/pandas/reshape.md

   their data can stay data during your reshaping.
   ```

-Don't spend too much time on this... if you get stuck, open up **this**
-markdown cell, and you will see our answer hidden.
+Don't spend too much time on this... if you get stuck, you will find our answer [here](https://github.com/QuantEcon/lecture-datascience.myst/raw/main/src/_static/reshape-ex1-ans.txt).

 ```{hint}
 You might need to add `.sort_index(axis=1)` after you are